 How do we maximize paramedic availability so they can spend more time providing life-saving treatments and less time restocking and decontaminating vehicles?

-We put together the best possible support system for our front line Paramedics and we call that team, "Technical Services".
+We put together the best possible support system for our frontline Paramedics and we call that team, "Logistics".